fontys-intersect/fontys-intersect-2020/cases/airquality.md

 All of the vulnerabilities in the application can be fixed.
 To fix those, for each vulnerability the best practice needs to be followed.
 After this is done, there should be a lot of tests, to see if the vulnerabilities are really fixed.

-## Best practices

-The best practices, add refer! %TODO%

-## Bibliography (APA)

-- the document for the research of known vulnerabilities %TODO -> add refer%